 For detail sake, rabbits are not hares and Jack Rabbits are not rabbits.
 They’re hares.
-To confuse us further, both rabbits and hares are classified as lagomorphs not rodents, but are in fact descended from the rodent family.
 Rabbits are smaller than hares with a much larger diversity of domesticated shapes and colors.
-Hares (jack rabbits) have much longer ears, are not tamable as pets, and shift between two coat colors; summer brown and snow white depending on the season.
+Hares (jackrabbits) have much longer ears, are not tamable as pets, and shift between two coat colors; summer brown and snow white depending on the season.
 Lagomorphs are the iconic symbol of ‘prey’ and are the most widely hunted creature among all the predatory animals next to mouse.
-Sought after by snake, hawk, owl, lynx, and man (to name a few), Rabbit medicine employs a variety of survival strategies that emphasis pacifism rather than aggression.
-This prolific breeder insures his survival as a whole species (rather than as an individual) with year round breeding and large litters.
-He employs athletic prowess of acute 360 degree vision as well as his signature hop which can vault him into speeds up to 45 miles per hour.
+Sought after by snake, hawk, owl, lynx, and man (to name a few), Rabbit medicine employs a variety of survival strategies that emphasize pacifism rather than aggression.
+This prolific breeder ensures his survival as a whole species (rather than as an individual) with year-round breeding and large litters.
+He employs athletic prowess of acute 360-degree vision as well as his signature hop which can vault him into speeds up to 45 miles per hour.

 Moving in zig-zag tactics to dodge the slings and arrows of life, there is no direct path to a goal when working with Rabbit medicine.
 Progress is often felt in unpredictable leaps and bounds but the movement is deliberate and never wavers in indecision.
 Rabbit did not develop much exterior structural protection.
 He lives in extreme sensitivity and full exposure to the pleasures and pains of every day.
 This vegetarian is born with his eyes wide open and can fend for himself within minutes of arrival onto Earth.
 His beacon-like ears can follow a sound, pivoting without the bother of using his whole body, allowing for simultaneous relaxation and caution.
 Rabbit is a valiant jumper, but within an instant, can shift from motion into a stillness so complete it seems to bring him to the edge of non-existence.

 Mother rabbits are devoted toilers who keep their babies in burrows, feeding them in the morning and at night.
 She leaves home during the day and spends most of the day feeding herself.
-Her plant based diet requires constant grazing.
+Her plant-based diet requires constant grazing.
 If you happen upon a burrow of baby rabbits do not worry that they have been abandoned.
 Mom is at work and will be back later.
-And the tiny animal, though vulnerable, is in fact much safer when given the ability for personal sovereignty in his own birth place.
-The aspect of fertility in Rabbit medicine asks that we not be too precious about a single idea or project.
+And the tiny animal, though vulnerable, is in fact much safer when given the ability for personal sovereignty in his own birthplace.
+The aspect of fertility in the Rabbit Spirit Animal Totem asks that we not be too precious about a single idea or project.
 There are lots of ideas and lots to study.
 No single topic is the answer.
-Creativity must circulate and cross pollinate with a variety of influences.
+Creativity must circulate and cross-pollinate with a variety of influences.
 Rabbit knows it is your effort that is the source of power, not your already existing accomplishments.
 Tear off that last sheet of paper and keep sketching, writing, singing, dancing.
 The process is the way to access life.
 Rabbit asks you to be aware of how you do what you do.
 If there is no joy in your activities, stop and ask yourself why you are doing it at all.